Armed Forces Headquarters Civil Services: Strength

 The authorized strength of the service is 2644 (2011), an increase of 866, from a total of 1778 in 1968.
 This is in addition to Armed Forces Headquarters Stenographers Service, which has an overall strength of 856 (8 Senior Principal Private Secretary; 44 Principal Private Secretaries; 300 Private Secretary; and 504 Personal Assistants).
 The increase in strength of the service is tabulated below:

 Time Line

 1 August 1942

 In response to the demands of the World War II civilian employees in the War Department in Delhi are consolidated under the Office of Chief Administrative Officer (CAO).
 The first four CAO were brigadiers of the Indian Army.

 1 March 1968

 Armed Forces Headquarters Civil Service constituted as group B Service from the existing staff under the Armed Forces headquarters and inter service organisations.
 The highest grade in the AFHQ Civil Service is Senior Staff Officer, analogous to a deputy secretary, with pay grade of Lt colonel.

 1987

 The post of CAO is upgraded to Joint Secretary.

 2001

-The Armed Forces Headquarters Civil Service Rules, 2001, superseeded Armed Forces Headquarters Civil Service Rules, 1968.
+The Armed Forces Headquarters Civil Service Rules, 2001, superseded Armed Forces Headquarters Civil Service Rules, 1968.
 Two Existing posts upgraded to JS, and Nine to Director.